6 Healthcare Marketing Examples & Case Studies

 Once you get a chat function set up on your website and have a front desk person task to manage the conversation the options are endless.

-There is tons of conditional functionality that you can integrate such as specific intro questions based on what page they are visiting.
+There are tons of conditional functionality that you can integrate such as specific intro questions based on what page they are visiting.

 It can even serve as a great way to generate new email address collection by asking for an email if you are away to follow up later.